 So let’s find more about the same.

-The Packaging of Campfire Audio Polaris V2 is actually quite good, though it’s a cardboard box but have different layers and amazing presentation to your gems of IEMs.
+The Packaging of Campfire Audio Polaris V2 is actually quite good.
+It’s a cardboard box with different layers and an amazing presentation to your pair of IEMs.

 When you open the Upper blue color themed wrap, you see a white box with Campfire Audio name printed in a designer manner on a white cardboard box.

-Inside the white box what you see is a blue leather carry case with Campfire audio engraved on it and a small white-coloured cardboard box with accessories.
-Inside the leather cover lies our beloved pair of IEMs along with the Campfire Audio cable.
+Inside the white box what you see is a blue leather carry case with Campfire audio engraved on it.
+It also has a small white-colored cardboard box with accessories.
+The Polaris V2 IEMs are in the leather cover along with its cable.

 The white box contains the other accessories which are as follows.